Magneto-inertial range dominated by magnetic helicity in space plasmas: Abstract

 \section{Abstract}

-Magneto-inertial range dominated by magnetic helicity has been studied using results of the numerical simulations, laboratory measurements, solar, solar wind, and Earth's magnetosphere observations (spacecraft measurements).
-The spectral data have been compared with the theoretical results obtained on the basis of the distributed chaos notion in the frames of the Kolmogorov-Iroshnikov phenomenology.
-The transition from magnetohydrodynamics to kinetics in the solar wind and at the special events (reconnection and Kelvin-Helmholtz instability) in Earth's magnetosphere has been discussed in this context.
+Magneto-inertial range dominated by magnetic helicity has been studied using results of numerical simulations, laboratory measurements, solar, solar wind, the Earth's and planets' magnetosphere observations (spacecraft measurements), and the global magnetic observatory network.
+The spectral data have been compared with the theoretical results based on the distributed chaos notion in the frames of the Kolmogorov-Iroshnikov phenomenology.
+The transition from magnetohydrodynamics to kinetics in the electron and Hall magnetohydrodynamics, and in a fully kinetic 3D approach, as well as in the solar wind, solar photosphere, and at the special events (reconnections, Kelvin-Helmholtz instability, isolated flux tube interchanges, etc.) in the magnetosphere of Earth, Saturn, Jupiter, and Mercury has been studied using the above-mentioned data.
+Despite the considerable differences in the physical parameters and scales, the results of numerical simulations are in quantitative agreement with the observational data in the frames of the magneto-inertial range notion.
+Temporal variability of the magnetic field at Earth's surface under the influence of the ionosphere, magnetosphere, and solar wind has been also briefly discussed in this context.